-If your company is small and/or you’re setting up on your own, ordinary shares should be sufficient for your needs.
-This is the most popular type of share, so you probably won’t have to worry too much about all of the different classes we’ve listed.
+If your company is small and/or you’re setting up on your own, Ordinary shares should be sufficient for your needs.
+This is the most popular class, so you probably won’t have to worry too much about all of the different classes we’ve listed.
 Nevertheless, it’s handy to have a basic understanding of the various share classes available to you.

 A standard type of share with no special rights or restrictions attached to it.

-Each share provides equal rights to shareholders: the right to cast one vote at general meetings, the right to receive dividends (profits), and the right to share in any remaining capital or assets when the company is wound up.
-Shareholders can own multiple shares, which gives them more rights and control than those who own fewer shares.
+Each share provides equal rights to shareholders: the right to cast one vote at general meetings, the right to receive dividends (profits), and the right to a percentage of any remaining capital or assets when the company is wound up.

 Typically, this class carries a right to preferential treatment when dividends are paid out.